nairnavin/practical-nomad-consul/README.md

 For simplicity, the server and clients are in the same subnet.

+# Part 1 - Run the multi-tier application using Nomad and Consul Connect

 ## Set up the PostgreSQL database in your local machine so that it simulates a DB outside the vagrant (nomad/consul) cluster
 ### 1. Run postgresql using docker
     docker run --name postgresdb -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_DB=petclinic -p 5432:5432 -d postgres